chrisgilmerproj/brewday/docs/source/glossary.rst

 .. glossary::

     Alpha Acid Units (AAU)
-        Defined as ounces of hops * alpha acids
+        Defined as ounces of hops * alpha acids.

+    Apparent Extract (AE)
+        The measured hydrometer reading for the finished beer.

     Boil Volume
         The volume of the wort during the boil.